MooHoll/physalia-DNAm-EcoEvo/2_Tuesday/readme.md

 ### Advanced Tasks:
 * Edit the `filter_SNPs_from_covfile.sh` file to re-name your final output file to something shorter
 * Write a loop to run this for multiple coverage files, with different vcf files each (this is tricker than you'd think)

+## Summary
+The steps from Day 1 and Day 2 are the full pipeline to process raw short-read data into useable DNA methylation count files, ready for whatever analysis you want to do.

+This pipleine produces a lot of files, the final bits you actually need are:
+* Alignment rate
+* Bisulfite conversion rate
+* Coverage file (either the original, merged or SNP filtered version)